 And further afield: as well as for use in our refuge, walking aids, wheelchairs, clothing, blankets and shoes collected in the UK and shipped to Peru have been distributed to identified individuals in need in the local communities near the refuge, in Lima or elsewhere in Peru.

-We have been able to do this wider distribution in the local shanty town settlements near our refuge, in the high Andean regions around Ayacucho, in an indigenous settlement in the ‘selva’, and in coastal zones affected by flooding.
+We have been able to do this wider distribution in the local shanty town settlements, from time to time, near our refuge, in the high Andean sierra regions around Ayacucho, in an indigenous settlement in the selva, and in coastal zones affected by flooding.